Beats Electronics: Beats Solo 3 Wireless

-This is an on-ear style headphone.
+The Beats Solo 3 Wireless is an on-ear style headphone.
 It can last for 40 hours on a single charge or indefinitely when plugged in via the headphone jack.
+It has a Micro-USB connector for charging.

 Beats Studio 3 Wireless

-These are currently the high-end wireless headphones that Beats offers.
+Released in October 2017, these are high-end headphones produced until 2023, when they were replaced with the Beats Studio Pro.
 They connect by Bluetooth and have 40 hours of battery life, with 22 hours of battery life with adaptive noise cancelling on.
 They feature Apple's W1 chip for quick connection to Apple devices running iOS 10, macOS Sierra, or watchOS 4 or later.
 They also feature pure adaptive noise cancelling technology, which uses microphones both inside and outside the ear cups to measure sound levels based on the environment.
 If there is any headgear or eyewear on the user's head, it calibrates the noise cancelling and volume level accordingly.
 The headphones come in a wide range of colors and editions, including black, blue and special collections such as the "NBA Collection".

+Beats Studio Pro

+Released July 19, 2023, these are high-end headphones which feature noise cancellation, transparency mode, and are the first Beats to feature USB-C and Loseless Audio through USB-C connections.
+They also feature Personalized Spatial Audio and is compatible with Find My.
+They start at $349 in the US and work with Android 10 and later and iOS 16.5 and later.

+Beats Solo 4

+Released May 2, 2024, the Beats Solo 4 are wireless on-ear headphones.
+They feature Personalized Spatial Audio with dynamic head tracking and lossless audio via USB-C or a 3.5mm cable.
+With up to 50 hours of battery life, they also give 5 hours of playback with a 10-minute charge.
+These headphones are compatible with both iOS and Android.

 Earbuds

 On September 7, 2016, Powerbeats³ were released.
 On February 10, 2017, BeatsX neckband-style headphones were released.
 Powerbeats Pro were released on May 10, 2019, in the United States and 2 weeks later for UK and Europe.
 The latest iteration of Powerbeats was released on March 18, 2020, sharing design concepts similar to that of the Powerbeats Pro from the year prior.
 On October 14, 2020, Beats Flex neckband-style headphones were released as the evolution of BeatsX.
 On June 14, 2021, Beats Studio Buds were released, and priced at US$149.99.
 On November 5, 2021, the Beats Fit Pro were released, featuring a novel "wingtip" earbud design to enhanced stability during fitness workouts.
+On May 18, 2023, Beats Studio Buds Plus were released as a sequel to the original Beats Studio Buds.
+On February 11, 2025 Powerbeats Pro 2 were released, featuring Heart Rate Monitoring for Workouts.